Variations of the Ferengi Shuttle

 "Prophet Motive" shows the spacious cockpit for the first time as it will reappear in most of the following episodes with the Ferengi shuttle.
 It is noticeable that the rear portion of the interior with the hatch is the same as in "Rules of Acquisition", but the rest is newly arranged.
 With something like a corridor at the aft end instead of just a meter space behind the pilots' seats the interior must have grown in longitudinal as well as transversal direction.
 Mai'hardu can be seen entering from the port side, so the actual entrance hatch is not the one visible straight ahead.
 The interior also seems to be higher, considering that Mai'hardu is at least 2m tall, as opposed to the small Ferengi, and can still almost stand upright.
 There are schematic diagrams of the shuttle visible on a display inside, but these don't really give away its interior arrangement.

-The round hatch at the aft end of the shuttle interior cannot the one used to enter the shuttle, so we are free to assume that it leads to a cargo hold or an engine room.
-Nonetheless it looks exactly like the exterior of the actual access hatch as it can be seen through the docking corridor on Deep Space 9.
+The round hatch at the aft end of the shuttle interior cannot be the one used to enter the shuttle, so we are free to assume that it leads to a cargo hold or an engine room.
+It looks exactly like the exterior of the actual access hatch as it can be seen through the docking corridor on Deep Space 9 (if it were one and the same hatch, its structure should be flipped horizontally when seen from the other side).
 The latter take was obviously shot after just ripping off the hatch from the rear of the shuttle set and putting it into the existing airlock set.
 We can presuppose that the hatch used on the sets is not functional.

 The outer surface of the shuttle in this episode is essentially the same as in the previous appearances.
 There is one important difference, however: The transparent windows are gone, and are now opaque in matt black.
 This may be a means to conceal the shuttle's supposed larger size.
 In addition, the illumination of the engines was revised.
 The impulse exhausts are now orange, and what we think may be the warp engine (the wide light) is yellow.
 This may be an intentional modification, just a negligence or a change of mind based on the supposition that the engine colors should be the same as on the larger Ferengi Marauder.